-SUMMARY OF FIRST EXERCISES
+SUMMARY OF CENTRAL EXERCISES

 Seeing

-Then, find a blank wall, or a monotonous area of sky, anything which has no focal point, and focus on it – but look at and concentrate on all the interesting things happening everywhere else.
-Pay special attention to the periphery.
+Find a boring, neutral, and motionless area straight ahead, a blank wall, or a monotonous area of sky, anything which has no focal point, and look at it.

 Listening